eddie0509tw/SOAP-Note-Generation/README.md

 ```

 ### 4. **Output Parsing**
-- All LLM output is enclosed in triple backticks (\`\`\`) for safe extraction.
+ All LLM output is enclosed in triple backticks (\`\`\`) for safe extraction.
-- A regular expression extracts only the clean content inside backticks.
+ A regular expression extracts only the clean content inside backticks.
-- Ensures valid, minimal output for clinical systems or downstream models.
+ Ensures valid, minimal output for clinical systems or downstream models.

----

 ## Design Decisions

 ### What LLMs Should Do
-- Clean noisy transcript into structured utterances.
+ Clean noisy transcript into structured utterances.
-- Extract clinician/patient names and dates.
+ Extract clinician/patient names and dates.
-- Generate well-formed SOAP paragraphs using retrieved context only.
+ Generate wellformed SOAP paragraphs using retrieved context only.

 ### What LLMs Should NOT Do
-- Guess missing information.
+ Guess missing information.
-- Reorganize transcripts without grounding.
+ Reorganize transcripts without grounding.
-- Generate SOAP notes from the full transcript without retrieval (too error-prone).
+ Generate SOAP notes from the full transcript without retrieval (too errorprone).

 ### Prompt Engineering
 We enforce the following in all prompts:
-- Role definition: LLM as a "medical scribe" or "extractor".
+ Role definition: LLM as a "medical scribe" or "extractor".
-- Constraints: "Only use retrieved content", "Do not hallucinate", "Enclose in triple backticks".
+ Constraints: "Only use retrieved content", "Do not hallucinate", "Enclose in triple backticks".
-- Subject-specific templates format for each SOAP section and for metadata extraction individually to reduce the error.
+ Subjectspecific templates format for each SOAP section and for metadata extraction individually to reduce the error.

----

 ## Installation
 Clone: